Skip to content

 #Frequently Asked Questions

-No. Resetting network settings only removes Wi-Fi passwords, saved Bluetooth devices, VPN configurations, and APN settings.
+No. Resetting network settings only removes Wi-Fi passwords, saved Bluetooth pairings, VPN configurations, and APN settings.
 Photos, contacts, messages, and apps are completely untouched.
-The reset takes under a minute.
+The reset takes under a minute and the phone reboots itself once.

 Yes.
-A corrupted iOS update can disturb modem firmware initialization, and this is one of the more common triggers for sudden SIM errors on otherwise healthy phones.
-Force restart first if the error appeared right after an update, then check for a newer iOS version.
-In rare cases, a full restore through iTunes is needed to rebuild the firmware cleanly.
+A corrupted iOS update can disrupt modem firmware initialization, and this is one of the more common triggers for sudden SIM errors on otherwise healthy phones.
+Force restart first if the alert appeared right after an update, then check Settings for a newer iOS version.
+In rare cases, a full restore through Finder or iTunes is needed to rebuild the firmware cleanly.

 Test the SIM in another compatible device.
 If it works there, the problem is your iPhone.
-If it shows no carrier there either, the SIM is damaged.
+If the second device also shows no carrier, the SIM is damaged.

-Partly. eSIMs skip the tray issues.
+Partly. eSIMs skip the tray hardware entirely, so loose-card and dirty-contact failures vanish.
 But an eSIM profile can still fail after an iOS update or a carrier-side change.
-Go to Settings > Cellular > Add Cellular Plan to re-add it.
+Open Settings > Cellular to confirm your plan is still active, and contact your carrier to push a new eSIM profile if it’s missing.

 Yes, for Wi-Fi features only.
-Without a SIM, iMessage, FaceTime over Wi-Fi, and app downloads all work.
-You lose your phone number, mobile data, standard SMS, and text-based two-factor authentication.
-If you’re waiting for a replacement SIM, you can still use most apps as long as you’re connected to Wi-Fi, and emergency calls remain available regardless of SIM status.
+Without a SIM, iMessage, FaceTime over Wi-Fi, app downloads, and most apps continue to work normally.
+You lose your phone number, mobile data, standard SMS, and any text-based two-factor authentication codes.
+Emergency calls remain available regardless of SIM status, and most apps work fine as long as you stay on Wi-Fi.

-Insert the SIM eject tool straight into the hole, not at an angle.
-Press firmly but not forcefully.
-If the tray is stuck, try a slightly thicker paper clip rather than forcing the original tool harder.
-Never use a sharp metal object that could scratch inside the slot; if the tray is completely seized, visit an Apple Store.
+Insert the SIM eject tool straight into the hole, not at an angle, and press firmly without hammering.
+If the tray seems welded shut, try a slightly thicker paper clip rather than forcing the original tool harder.
+Never use a sharp metal pick that could scratch inside the slot.
+If the tray is completely seized, take the phone to an Apple Store rather than risk breaking the bezel.

 Fone.tips Editorial Team